Cybersecurity Risk Management: Frameworks, Plans, and Best Practices

 The roles internal compliance and audit teams play in risk management

 Risk management is a continual process that should always include re-assessment, new testing, and ongoing mitigation.
 Keep in mind that internal compliance and audit teams can significantly control risk moving forward.
-Below are nine ways they can help:
+Below are eight ways they can help:

 Critical capabilities for managing risk